 Please Note: Attendance is mandatory and will be recorded as usual – please refer to the Attendance Policy on the school website.

 All staff are very aware that most children have not been in the school environment for many weeks and that such a prolonged period out of school may cause some anxiety.
 Initial activities will focus on re-establishing friendships and settling pupils back into school routines.
 We will informally assess pupils’ individual needs, both academically and socially, to identify areas which may need more targeted support.
 We will continue to follow our spring term curriculum plans which offer a broad and balanced curriculum whilst prioritising reading, writing, phonics and maths, whilst minimising any risks from COVID-19.

 Thank you for supporting the protocols we have put in place to keep your children safe.
 We will continue to follow Government and DCC guidance and will keep you updated of any necessary changes via the Jotter App and website.
-Please be aware that face-to-face meetings and tours for prospective parents/carers wishing to visit us for September admissions have been suspended.
+Please be aware that face-to-face meetings and tours for prospective parents/carers wishing to visit us have been suspended.